-Anyone with information about a serious crime(s) or incident(s) should report the circumstances to the Department of Campus Police and Safety by phone at (478) 825-6211) or in person at the Bywaters Building.
-If a report is made to other Fort Valley State University administrators, those administrators will immediately notify the Department of Campus Police and Safety.
+Anyone with information about a serious crime(s) or incident(s) should report the circumstances to the University Police Department by phone at (478) 825-6211 or in person at the Bywaters Building.
+If a report is made to other Fort Valley State University administrators, those administrators will immediately notify the University Police Department.